skrey/yellow-extensions/features/blog/README.md

     nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

+Content file with multiple tags and page break:

+    ---
+    Title: Fika is good for you
+    Published: 2016-06-01
+    Author: Datenstrom
+    Layout: blog
+    Tag: Example, Coffee
+    ---
+    Fika is a Swedish custom.
+It's a social coffee break where people gather to have a cup of coffee or tea together. [--more--]

+    You can have fika with colleagues at work.
+You can invite your friends to fika.
+Fika is such an important part of life in Sweden that it is both a verb and a noun.
+How often do you fika?

 Showing latest blog pages: